-Pathways to Coordinated Care (PCC) workgroup is the established name of the stakeholders working on behalf of families and infants impacted by substance use.
-PCC workgroup activities and accomplishments during 2018-2021 are outlined in previously published reports to the General Assembly and can be accessed on the Virginia Legislative Information System: https://rga.lis.virginia.gov/search/?query=substance-exposed+infants.
-The COVID-19 pandemic delayed implementation of the PCC Strategic Plan as VDH and stakeholder resources were limited and redirected to support pandemic response activities.
+Additional details on the workgroup's activities and accomplishments from 2018 to 2021 are outlined in previously published reports to the General Assembly and can be accessed on the Virginia Legislative Information System: https://rga.lis.virginia.gov/search/?query=substance-exposed+infants.
+The COVID-19 pandemic delayed implementation of the PCC Strategic Plan and interrupted workgroup meetings, as VDH and stakeholder resources were limited and redirected to support pandemic response activities.